-5. Acknowledgements
+Acknowledgements

 We are grateful to Heike Rübsamen for technical assistance and Prof. Hartmut Wekerle for the continuous support.
 We are grateful to Prof. Hermann Eibel for kindly providing the FRET control constructs.
 We thank Samantha Ho together with Drs Naoto Kawakami and Klaus Dornmair for comments on the manuscript.
-FRET experiments were supported by Dr. L. Richter, Core Facility Flow Cytometry at the Biomedical Center, LMU Munich.
+FRET experiments were supported by Dr L. Richter, Core Facility Flow Cytometry at the Biomedical Center, LMU Munich.

-6. Funding
+Funding

-This study was funded by the DFG (SFB TR128) and under Germany's Excellence Strategy within the framework of the Munich Cluster for Systems Neurology (EXC 2145 SyNergy- ID 390857198), the Werner Reichenberger Stiftung and the Verein zur Therapieforschung für MS-Kranke.
+This study was funded by the DFG (SFB TR128) and under Germany's Excellence Strategy within the framework of the Munich Cluster for Systems Neurology (EXC 2145 SyNergy- ID 390857198), the Werner Reichenberger Stiftung, the Verein zur Therapieforschung für MS-Kranke, the Alexander von Humboldt Foundation and the TUBITAK 2219 program.

-7. Competing interests
+Competing interests

-The authors declare no competing interests.
+The authors report no competing interests.